snackabra/docs/source/classes/ChannelSocket.md

 Returns a unique identifier for external use, that will be unique for any class or object that uses SB384 as it's root.

 This is deterministic.
-Important use case is to translate a user id into a channel id (eg the channel that any user id is inherently the owner of).
+Typical use case is to translate a user id into a ChannelId (eg the channel that any user id is inherently the owner of).

-The hash is base64 encoding of the SHA-384 hash of the public key, taking the 'x' and 'y' fields.
-Note that it is slightly restricted, it only allows [A-Za-z0-9], eg does not allow the '_' or '-' characters.
-This makes the encoding more practical for end-user interactions like copy-paste.
-This is accomplished by simply re-hashing until the result is valid.
-This reduces the entropy of the channel ID by a neglible amount.

-Note this is not b62 encoding, which we use for 256-bit entities.
-This is still ~384 bits (e.g. x and y fields are each 384 bits, but of course the underlying total entropy isn't that (exercise left to the reader).

-NOTE: if you ever need to COMPARE hashes, the short version is that you cannot do so in the general case: you need to use sbCrypto.compareHashWithKey()
+The hash is base62 encoding of the SHA-384 hash of the public key.

 #### Returns